 SAT or ACT?

-Juniors and sophomores should weigh the pros and cons of the SAT and ACT to determine which test might better showcase their strengths.
+Juniors and sophomores should weigh the pros and cons of the SAT and ACT to determine which test could better showcase their strengths.
 We can help you decide the best course of action by sending us your child’s PSAT, SAT, and/or ACT or Pre-ACT scores.
-We can provide an analysis and comparison of all your child’s tests scores and administer a diagnostic, the results of which can guide you on the right steps forward.
-Follow this link for information about our Diagnostic course: SAT and ACT Prep
+We can provide an analysis of your child’s tests scores and administer diagnostic tests, the results of which can guide you on the right steps forward.

 SAT Reading & Writing